 - Determines depth based on extracted data

-A ToF camera uses infrared light (lasers invisible to human eyes) to determine depth information in a photo.
+A ToF camera uses infrared light (lasers invisible to human eyes) to determine depth information - a bit like how a bat senses it surroundings.
 The sensor emits a light signal, which hits the subject and returns to the sensor.
 The time it takes to bounce back is then measured and provides depth-mapping capabilities.
 This provides a huge advantage over other technologies, as it can accurately measure distances in a complete scene with a single laser pulse.

 In comparison to other "3D-depth range scanning" technologies available, such as a structured light camera/projector system, ToF technology is relatively cheap.
-The sensors can reach up to 160fps, which means they're great for real-time applications.
+The sensors can reach up to 160fps, which means they're great for real-time applications such as background blur in on-the-fly video.
 Better yet, they use a small amount of processing power.
 And once distance data has been collected, features like object detection can be easily implemented with the right algorithms.

 Note: ToF is one of many techniques that fall under range imaging.
 You may see it referred to as a range camera or even a 3D sensor.